 The 2021 InnovationAus Awards for Excellence have been in development for six months and relied on the advice of our Expert Advisory Panel:

-- Professor Roy Green – Chair of UTS Innovation Council, Chair of Port of Newcastle
+- Professor Roy Green – UTS Innovation, Chair Advanced Robotics for Manufacturing Hub, Chair Port of Newcastle

-- Luli Adeyemo – Founder/Director Best Case Scenario
+- Luli Adeyemo – Founder/Director Best Case Scenario, and Director, TechDiversity Foundation.

 - David Wright – Executive Chair Rozetta Technologies and Managing Director Aqua Ventures